Georgette-Lumbe/Love_vegetables/README.md

 4. Quiz

-    * A counter to show what question you are on
+    * A counter to show what question the user is on
-    * A counter that shows you how much time you have left
+    * A counter that shows the user how much time he has left
     * Questions
     * Four answers buttons of which onli one is correct
     * Two buttons: